-2.2 UNL Listing
+2.2 CHAF List

-The UNL is the unconstrained list of all potential needs or deficiencies identified or suggested for consideration for future implementation.
+The CHAF is the unconstrained list of all potential needs or deficiencies identified or suggested for consideration for future implementation.
 These projects represent identified needs that may or may not have data supported deficiencies for which conceptual projects may have been developed, but for which there are no current funding commitments.
-UNL projects are accessed through the Continous Highway Analysis Framework (CHAF) application.

-The UNL is divided into two lists called the active list and inactive list.
+The CHAF has two categories of projects: active and inactive.
 The active list will contain the needs that are followed and monitored closely and the list from which projects are prioritized and ranked.
 A need on the inactive list is one that historically had a low priority or no longer is considered a need.
 These needs are no longer monitored, but they are not deleted from the database in case the respective need once again becomes valid.
 It is possible, as needs change or new needs are identified, to move from the active list to the inactive list.
 Likewise, if determined to be a valid need, then there can be movement from the inactive list to the active list.